danielhou13/cogs402longformer/README.md

 Modifications to T3-vis for longformer use can be found in the folder `src/T3-vis/`.
 This mainly includes the code to find the aggregate attention of the model across a specific testing set.

 To learn more about T3-vis, I recommend reading their [paper](https://arxiv.org/abs/2108.13587)

+## Fake Clinical Notes

+Our notebooks for the clinical notes dataset is in the folder `fakeclinicalnotes`.
+All notebooks for visualizations are in the folder `src/cogs402projecttestnotes` and the files to be used with T3-vis is in `t3-visapplication`.